 Although this will be a challenge to many, there are actually lots of benefits to working remotely.
 It can increase productivity and reduce costs to the business.
 It provides staff with greater flexibility and job satisfaction.
 There’s no more commuting, so reduced costs and stress, and people have a better overall work-life balance.

-Since going self employed nine years ago, I’ve had to do a lot of my work from home.
+Since going self employed ten years ago, I’ve had to do a lot of my work from home.
 Here are some tips based on my experience to help you not only manage, but boss working from home:

 - Dress to impress